ZlomenyMesic/Bomberman/README.md

 a randomly generated map.
 Every map is a grid consisting of strong and weak walls.
 In every level, there are two floating balloons (floaters).
 These are your enemies.
-They are a bit faster than you, and can kill you.
+They are 33% faster than you, and can kill you.
 You can also place bombs (only one at a time), which explode after shortly after being placed.
 The explosion size is 5 x 5 blocks.
 The bomb can kill you, but you can also use